 Additional data can be extracted from the datasets at any time, including weed counts, plant populations, Drainage plans Field nutrient deficiencies etc.

-Once you become a SKYGATE client, you receive full and continuous support with using our field software, managing the information and getting the most from your data
+Once you become a SKYGATE client, you receive full and continuous support with using our custom FieldAgent software, managing the information and getting the most from your data

-Raw images and metadata is fully backed up on our servers, and you can download and keep your data on file, to aide future historical analysis, or real estate transactions etc.
+Raw images and metadata is fully backed up on our servers, and you can download and keep your data on file at any time, to aide future historical analysis, or real estate transactions etc.

 For other aerial data collection services, such as Vinyards, Orchards, Golf Courses, Recreational Parks, Wildlife Habitats, Land Erosion, Pollution, Land Fill Sites or Quarries etc., please contact us direct?

 Agricultural Survey & Mapping FAQ's

 If you have a drone registered with Transport Canada, and have passed the RPAS Basic operators exam, you can fly a drone over a field (providing it is in class G airspace and more than 5.5Km from an airport).
 You will also need to keep the drone less than 500 Mtrs from you, and follow the TC CARS part IX rules and regulations, maintaining RPAS maintenance Logs, Site Surveys and Check Lists etc., and have all the various emergency procedures and communications in place to legally fly a drone.
 If you want to operate beyond 500 Mtrs (BVLOS), or in ‘controlled’ airspace, you would also need to become an ‘Advanced’ RPAS Operator and apply for a SFOC (Special Flight Operations Certificate) for BVLOS flight operations.